 For Industrial IoT, some of these problems can be avoided.
-In business to business relationships, we should expect to see contracts define the data ownership.
+In business-to-business relationships, we should expect to see contracts define data ownership.
 The European Union has a good start at business law for these kinds of contracts.
 But U.S. firms have a great deal of experience, and legal precedent too.
 Google, AT&T, and other digital giants have very clear ideas about data ownership and privacy.
 Oil companies understand their seismic survey libraries are a critical corporate asset.

 So, it seems we might expect data ownership to be one of the important differences between consumer IoT, and Industrial IoT.
-If you’d like to know more about this topic, our CEO’s paper has more information.
+If you’d like to know more about this topic, contact us today.

 Lone Star Analysis enables customers to make insightful decisions faster than their competitors.
 We are a predictive guide bridging the gap between data and action.
 Prescient insights support confident decisions for customers in Oil & Gas, Transportation & Logistics, Industrial Products & Services, Aerospace & Defense, and the Public Sector.